Kirkuk: Demographics

 Kirkuk in Kâmûsü'l-A'lâm.

 Şemseddin Sâmi mentioned Kirkuk city in the Kâmûsü'l-A'lâm written in the late 19th century.
 And says "Kirkuk is located to the southeast of the Mosul vilayet in Kurdistan, with a population of 30,000." then he says "The Kurds make up three-quarters of the people of Kirkuk, and the rest are Turks, Arabs, 760 Jews and 460 Chaldeans."

 Kirkuk's population was predominantly Turkmen in the early 20th century, when Turkish was the most common language spoken at home.
 The city had a population near 30,000 in the late 1910s.
 The Turkmen were majority in the city centre, dominating the political and economic life of the area.

 The most reliable census concerning the ethnic composition of Kirkuk dates back to 1957.
-The Turkish-speaking Turkmen formed the majority in the city of Kirkuk, whilst the Kurds were the plurality in the governorate.
+The Turkish-speaking Turkmen formed the plurality in the city of Kirkuk, whilst the Kurds were the plurality in the governorate.
 The provincial borders were later altered, the province was renamed al-Ta'mim, and some Kurdish-majority districts were added to Erbil and Sulamaniya provinces.